foundry-rs/book/src/spark/fuzz-testing.md

 ## Fuzz Testing

-Forge supports property based testing.
+Spark supports property based testing.

 Property-based testing is a way of testing general behaviors as opposed to isolated scenarios.